webix-hub/docs/data/desktop/paging.md

 ##Paging and Dynamic Loading

-With dynamic loading, only part of the stored records are loaded into the component during init.
+With dynamic loading, only part of the stored records are loaded into the component during initialization.
 Each time you page through the component, a data request is sent to server to load the next portion of data.

 Read more about [dynamic loading](desktop/dynamic_loading.md).